CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}

-If some of the data can’t be exported due to errors, details can be found at the URLs in the error field.
+If some of the data can't be exported due to errors, details can be found at the URLs in the error field.
 The errors are provided in an NDJSON file as FHIR OperationOutcome resources.

 #### Response example

-By default, you’ll receive the requested data as FHIR resources in NDJSON format.
+By default, you'll receive the requested data as FHIR resources in NDJSON format.
 Each resource will appear as a separate, labeled file.

 <div class="usa-alert usa-alert--info usa-alert--slim">
     <div class="usa-alert__body">